How to Set Up Worm Guard (a BJJ Tutorial)

 The one key difference here is that you can lift your hip off of the ground due to the built-up base from earlier, so you have a great deal of leverage.
 If you drop your hips down now, you should end up on top in the mount.

 Here is a "full speed" view (I use quotation marks because this is still slowed down considerably from competition or even rolling speed, but you can see the main idea behind the position really quickly).
 Secure the worm guard by trapping your own right foot in between your partner's lapel and hip, and then thread the lapel through their legs, feeding from your left hand to right hand (palm down).
 Go for the sweep by first building your base up, and then chopping your partner down, like a scissor sweep.
 Follow to the full mount position, where you have tons of attack options.

-Most annoying type of guard to be in
+What's the most annoying type of guard to be in?

 Worthy of Further Study

 I know that the worm guard can be a bit daunting at first, and that once you get into the position, you still might not be able to sweep your partner.
 Never fear; we'll address those concerns in future tutorials.
-Meantime, some of your other questions may well be answered in our BJJ Encyclopedia, a collection of nearly a hundred BJJ tutorials on a wide range of subjects.
-One is released every week, so the collection is always growing.
 Enjoy the worm guard techniques, don't be afraid to experiment on your own at the gym, and, most of all, have fun while you're training!